 Summary: Video Marketing Statistics

-- 87% of marketing professionals use video as a marketing tool.
-More businesses are including video content as part of their digital marketing strategy.
+- 86% of marketing professionals use video as a marketing tool.

 - Video marketers get 66% more qualified leads per year.
 This increased quality of leads could be because of the quality of education that video content brings.